onzfonz/comp227/src/content/2/en/part2e.md

 Numeric values for pixels can be simply defined as integers.
 One of the major differences compared to regular CSS, is that hyphenated (kebab case) CSS properties are written in camelCase.

-Next, we could add a "bottom block" to our application by creating a <i>Footer</i> component and defining the following inline styles for it:
+Next, we could add a "bottom block" to our application by creating a `Footer` component and defining the following inline styles for it:

 ```js
 // highlight-start